Hertfordshire Cohort Study

 The Hertfordshire Cohort Study (HCS) comprises a nationally unique study of 3,000 men and women born during the period 1931-1939 and still resident in the English county of Hertfordshire during the 1990s.
-The HCS was initiated, developed and is maintained by the MRC Lifecourse Epidemiology Unit, University of Southampton.
+The HCS was initiated, developed and is maintained by the MRC Lifecourse Epidemiology Centre, University of Southampton.

 The principal objective of the study is to evaluate the relationship between early (prenatal and early postnatal) growth, genetic influences, adult lifestyle and the risk of common age-related disorders such as osteoporosis, osteoarthritis, sarcopenia, type 2 diabetes and cardiovascular disease.

 The NHS Central Register at Southport was used to trace men and women whose birth and infant data were recorded in historical ledgers by midwives and health visitors.
 Information available on these individuals includes birth weight (recorded by the attending midwife), weight at age one year (recorded by a health visitor), the method of infant feeding, and details of childhood illnesses up to age five years.

 At follow-up in 1998-2004, medical and social histories were ascertained for 3000 people, alongside detailed measurements of anthropometry, blood pressure, glucose tolerance, fasting serum cholesterol and triglycerides, bone density and physical performance.
-DNA was collected from all participants and is stored in the Lifecourse Epidemiology Unit.
+DNA was collected from all participants and is stored in the MRC Lifecourse Epidemiology Centre.
 Participants are flagged for continuous notification of death on the NHS Central Register.
 Subgroups of participants have taken part in follow-up studies focused on muscle and bone ageing.

 Management and funding

-The study is based at the MRC Lifecourse Epidemiology Unit at the University of Southampton.
+The study is based at the MRC Lifecourse Epidemiology Centre at the University of Southampton.
 It is funded primarily by the Medical Research Council, with some support from medical charities such as the British Heart Foundation and the Arthritis Research Campaign.